mithun50/MR_BunkManager/docs/IEEE_Research_Paper.md

 ## ACKNOWLEDGMENT

 The author thanks the development team members—Nevil Dsouza (Team Leader), Naren V, Manas Habbu, Manasvi R, and Lavanya—for their contributions to the project.
-Special thanks to the early adopters who provided valuable feedback during the development process.
+Special thanks to Don Bosco Institute of Technology, Bangalore for providing the academic environment and support for this research.

+The author also acknowledges the open-source community and the following projects that made this work possible: Expo and the React Native community for their excellent cross-platform development framework; Firebase by Google for providing robust backend services; Groq for their high-performance LLM inference API; OCR.space for their OCR services; and the maintainers of React Native Paper, Zustand, and other open-source libraries used in this project.
+This work stands on the shoulders of the open-source software movement.

 ---